lexus4uhh/brialle-pictures/README.md

 ---

+## **7. Limitations**
+- **Image Size**: The script automatically crops the image so that its width is a multiple of 2 and its height is a multiple of 4.
+This is required for accurate Braille character mapping.
+- **Color**: The image is converted to black-and-white (1-bit) for processing.
+Color information is discarded.
+- **Detail**: Highly detailed or complex images may lose clarity when converted to Braille art.

+---

-## **7. Future Improvements**
+## **8. Future Improvements**
-- GUI for easier interaction.
+- **GUI**: A graphical user interface for easier interaction.
-- Options to adjust the Braille dot density or size.
+- **Customization**: Options to adjust Braille dot density or size.
+- **Batch Processing**: Support for converting multiple images at once.